Picsart-AI-Research/MI-GAN/README.md

 The above example is for *places2-512* model.
 You need to change the `--resolution` argument to `256` for 256 models.
 The exported onnx and pt models and sample results will be saved in the specified `--output-dir` directory.

-## ONNX Pipelines for easier integration
+## For Developers
-Additionally, we provide a script to convert the whole MI-GAN pipeline into ONNX for even easier use in your applications.
+We provide a script to convert the whole MI-GAN pipeline into ONNX for easier use in real-world applications.
 Please see `scripts/create_onnx_pipeline.py` for details.
 Here is an example usage of the script:

 ```bash
 python -m scripts.create_onnx_pipeline \